VOsipenkov/spring-interfaces-and-implementations/README.md

-# spring-interfaces-and-implementations
-Spring sample project where inject jar with beans
+How to start application with different beans and profiles